 - 1. Contain the fire by closing all doors as you leave - 2.
 Activate the nearest fire alarm pull station (pull stations are located near all building exits) - 3.
-Report the fire by dialing 911 or 555 from a campus phone, (the College's 24-hour emergency line);
+Report the fire by dialing 911

-Give your name, state "Saint Anselm College", and the precise location of the fire to the Emergency
+Give your name, state "Saint Anselm College", and the precise location of the fire to the Emergency Operator.

-Operator.